src-d/ci/README.md

 Also, for publishing to GitHub, you will need to provide a GitHub API key.

 For that, in travis, you can use the `env`.
 If your project is public, make sure to use [secrets](https://docs.travis-ci.com/user/encryption-keys/).

+## Notes

+### Version calculation

+The `VERSION` variable is calculated based on the current git commit, plus a `-dirty` flag, if the worktree isn't clean.
+Example: `dev-01eda91-dirty`.
+If the environment is Travis, the `TRAVIS_BRANCH` is used as branch.
+The variable is set if wasn't set previously.